WLaurent-Hub/portail_carto/readme.md

-# Portail cartographique sur l'évolution des surfaces agricoles dans l'agglomération du pays de Meaux
+# Map portal on the evolution of agricultural land

-## Présentation
+## Presentation

-Ce portail cartographique synthétise l'évolution des surface agricoles dans l'agglomération du pays de Meaux entre 2007 et 2021.
+This map portal summarizes the evolution of agricultural land in the Pays de Meaux conurbation between 2007 and 2021.

-Cette évolution se caractérise par plusieurs couches polygones :
+This evolution is characterized by several polygon layers:
-- couche commune du pays de Meaux
+- commune layer of the Pays de Meaux
-- parcel de la surface agricole dans l'agglomération du pays de Meaux en 2007
+- parcel of agricultural land in the Pays de Meaux conurbation in 2007
-- parcel de la surface agricole dans l'agglomération du pays de Meaux en 2021
+- parcel of agricultural land in the Pays de Meaux conurbation in 2021
-- parcel de la surface agricole dans l'agglomération du pays de Meaux perdu entre 2007 et 2021
+- parcel of agricultural land in the Pays de Meaux conurbation lost between 2007 and 2021

-Les couches geojson de chaque polygon sont situés dans :
+Each polygon's geojson layer is located in :
 <pre>
-📦folder
+📦src
  ┣ 📂data
  ┃ ┣ 📜communes.geojson
  ┃ ┣ 📜parcel_2007.geojson